 - Locking in a fixed interest rate by refinancing a variable-rate loan with a fixed-rate loan.

-If the interest waiver on federally-held loans expires as scheduled on Dec.
-31, many parents, professionals and postgraduate degree holders repaying high-interest federal PLUS loans will again have incentives to refinance.
+If the interest waiver on federally-held loans expires on Jan.
+31, 2021, many parents, professionals and postgraduate degree holders repaying high-interest federal PLUS loans will again have incentives to refinance.